 Part of the ample charm of Russ Meyer's oeuvre is his fondness for big-busted, cartoonish, very very horny and strong-willed female characters.
 His amazonian nymphomaniac heroines aren't judged or derided for their appetites, rather it's the menfolk around them who are judged lacking.
 They are terrified of these women, and who wouldn't be without the safety of the screen to protect them?
-Sometimes a boy just likes to hold hands and take you to the movies first, or at least have time for the Cialis to kick in, have some time to just make out for three hours or round second base before the third date deed-gets-done deadline.
-The girls of Supervixens; Faster Pussycat; Mudhoney; Beneath the Valley of Dolls; Harry, Cherry, and Raquel; and Up!, don't play it safe or wait for the third date.
+Sometimes a boy just likes to hold hands and take you to the movies first, or at least have time for the Cialis to kick in before the third date deed-gets-done deadline.
+The girls of Russ Meyer movies don't play it safe or wait for the third date.
 They see you pumping gas, they look you up and down, lick their lips and make a grab for your zipper.
 If you're a guy and a girl's ever come onto you like that then you know the score, it's something you always dreamed of and now it's happening 'too fast' for your drives to kick in... stuttering, blushing, panicked, you instinctively try to run away, muttering any excuse you can think of.
 Maybe later, once you're safely up in your own room with your comfort music or movie on, you can unpack what just happened.
 Then, the recriminations from your Id come rolling in.

 |Erica Gavin - Vixen|

 Bottom line: Every man is a sex machine when there's no chance of having sex.
 Once it's inescapable it becomes a matter of getting it up, keeping it up, and delivering the goods.
 Maybe afterwards you can bask but until then you are on trial and your whole definition of your own prowess hangs in the shifting urges of a drunken wanton and your own fickle member!
 You should man up and go for it but if you feel dirty and guilty later (or worse, ashamed of your inadequacy) don't blame her!
 Any dog can be brave on the leash, barking and straining, but don't snap at a bitch if she wants to chew it off.
 She's just free, and you're not.
 So suck it, Benjamin!